edgedb/edgedb/docs/edgeql/sets.rst

 The reason EdgeQL introduced the concept of *sets* is to eliminate the concept of ``null``.
-In SQL databases ``null`` is a special value denoting the absence of data; in EdgeDB the absence of data is just an empty set.
+In SQL databases ``null`` is a special value denoting the absence of data; in Gel the absence of data is just an empty set.

 .. note::